 - People who have certain chronic medical conditions (e.g. asthma, diabetes, heart disease)

 To protect yourself, and those at high risk, make sure to get a flu shot before the end of October.
-Vaccination is proven to lessen your overall risk of flu, flu-related complications, and chance of spreading the virus others.
+Vaccination is proven to lessen your overall risk of flu, flu-related complications, and the chance of spreading the virus to others.
 Read more on vaccination here.